 Quack-quack.
-Rubber Ducks have long been a popular theme for baby showers, for lots of reasons: they are gender-neutral, so they can be used even if mom-and-dad-to-be don’t know the gender; rubber ducky decorations are easy to find; and, most importantly, ducks are cute!
-To get you inspired, we are sharing our favorite rubber duck baby shower ideas from baby shower invitations to baby shower decorations to baby shower food ideas.
+The little rubber ducky has long been a popular theme for baby showers, for lots of reasons: it’s gender-neutral, so they can be used even if mom-and-dad-to-be don’t know the baby’s gender; rubber ducky decorations are easy to find; and, most importantly, ducks are cute!
+To get you inspired, we are sharing our favorite rubber ducky baby shower ideas from baby shower invitations to baby shower decorations to baby shower food ideas.

 The invitation is always the best way to establish your party theme for guests.
 Pear Tree has lots of cute baby shower invitations, but this Baby Duck Baby Shower Invitation takes the cake.
 Guests will love the unique cut out of the duck and will instantly get excited to celebrate the coming baby!

-For rubber duck baby shower food ideas, we scoured Pinterest and found lots of cute ideas.
+For rubber ducky baby shower food ideas, we scoured Pinterest and found lots of cute ideas.
 Here are our favorites that continue with this darling theme:

 Rubber Duck Punch from Cutting Back Kitchen.